import math

 [docs]

-Retrieves the current value of a car parameter given its name.
+"""Retrieve the current value of a car parameter given its dotted name.

 Parameters